thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 ## Other binding instructions

 Sometimes, we don't want to get an instance of a class, but rather just a single value of something or a factory function where more configuration is needed.
-Asynchronous dependencies can also be part of our application, where binding to a simple class simple doesn't cut it.
 That's why the binding mechanism of Angular 2's DI comes with more than just one recipe.
 Lets take a quick look at them.

 **Binding to values**